The Story of Rush’s Influence-Exploring ‘Feedback’ EP

-Rush had cut their teeth on mid-to-late '60s rock and roll, drawing not only on the loud and proud sounds of bands like Blue Cheer, the Who, the Yardbirds, and Cream, but also on the styles of Buffalo Springfield and Love.
-On ‘Feedback,’ Geddy Lee, Alex Lifeson and Neil Peart tipped their collective hat to all those bands.
+Released on June 29, 2004, as part of a celebration of their 30th anniversary, the Feedback EP did a little crate-digging to pay tribute to some of Rush's early influences.
+The trio had cut its teeth on mid-to-late '60s rock and roll, drawing not only on the brash sounds of bands like Blue Cheer, the Who, the Yardbirds and Cream, but also on the styles of Buffalo Springfield and Love.
+With Feedback, Geddy Lee, Alex Lifeson and Neil Peart tipped their collective hat to all those bands.

-Kicking off the EP is a rousing rendition of Eddie Cochran's all-time classic ‘Summertime Blues.’
-It's been covered countless times, most famously by Blue Cheer (No. 14 in 1968) and the Who (No. 27 in 1970), but never more successfully than the original, which shot to No. 8 in 1958.
-Rush's version takes equally from the Who and Blue Cheer, melding the styles of both those bands together, while putting the Rush stamp proudly on it.
+Kicking off the EP is a rousing rendition of Eddie Cochran's classic "Summertime Blues."
+It's been covered countless times, notably by both Blue Cheer (No. 14 in 1968) and the Who (No. 27 in 1970) – though neither matched the chart success of the original, which shot to No. 8 in 1958.
+Rush's version takes equally from the Who and Blue Cheer, melding the styles of both those bands together, while proudly putting the Rush stamp on it.

 Two Buffalo Springfield songs are tackled here.
-The Top 10 hit from 1967, ‘For What It's Worth,’ as well as the early Neil Young signature song, ‘Mr. Soul’ are both done up Rush-style here, with ‘Mr. Soul’ coming out the better of the two.
-The Yardbirds’ ‘Heart Full of Soul’ keeps things rolling as Alex Lifeson pays back a bit to Jeff Beck.
-As with all the songs done up here, Rush keep faithful to the original, but not without adding their own colors.
+The Top 10 hit from 1967, "For What It's Worth," as well as the early Neil Young song "Mr. Soul" are both done up Rush-style here, with "Mr. Soul" coming out the better of the two.
+The Yardbirds' "Heart Full of Soul" keeps things rolling as Alex Lifeson pays back a bit to Jeff Beck.
+As with all the songs done up here, Rush keep faithful to the original.

-‘Feedback’ was released to coincide with Rush's ‘R30,’ tour and was a good way to acknowledge where they came from musically, and possibly, giving their fans a little education along the way.
-One other significant thing to note about ‘Feedback’ is that this is the closest Rush has ever gotten to returning to the no-frills, straight-ahead rock of their 1974 debut album, with no odd time changes, book smart lyrics or planets of the solar federation circling anywhere.
-While all that stuff, and more, became signatures of Rush, it was, and is, exciting to hear them just plug in and crank it up.
+Feedback was released to coincide with Rush's R30 tour, and was a good way to acknowledge where they came from musically, and possibly, giving their fans a little education along the way.
+One other significant thing to note about the EP is that this is the closest Rush has ever gotten to returning to the no-frills, straight-ahead rock of their 1974 debut album, with no odd time changes, book smart lyrics or planets of the solar federation circling anywhere.
+While all that stuff – and more – became signatures of Rush, it was (and is) exciting to hear them just plug in and crank it up.